DarriEy/CONFLUENCE/docs/source/getting_started.rst

 Getting Started
 ===============

-This guide walks you through setting up and running your first CONFLUENCE workflow — from creating a configuration file to executing a full hydrological simulation.
+This guide walks you through setting up and running your first SYMFLUENCE workflow — from creating a configuration file to executing a full hydrological simulation.

 ---